Svetasv logo

 Alexander annexed the regions around Israel; but, with God's help, Judah retained a degree of autonomy, and the Judahites were allowed to live under their own Laws.

-As a result of Alexander's campaign in the Levant, most of Israel's sometimes hostile neighbours became a part of the Greek Empires - either the Seleucid or Ptolemaic kingdoms.
+As a result of Alexander's campaign in the Levant, most of Israel's sometimes hostile neighbours became a part of the Greek Empire - either the Seleucid or Ptolemaic kingdoms.

 Conclusion